Home

 Other Benefits

-The wind turbine would be seen by the 400,000 visitors to the Fairgrounds each year, and would attract even more, thus increasing the attendance and the economic viability of the Fairgrounds.
+The wind turbine would be seen by 500,000 visitors to the Fairgrounds each year and would attract even more, thus increasing the attendance and the economic viability of the Fairgrounds.
 As a medium-size utility turbine, the unit would be twice the size and twice the electricity production of the turbine at the Great Lakes Science Center in downtown Cleveland.
-With the moderate winds at the Fairgrounds, it is expected to generate an amount of electricity to result in a $50,000 per year savings in the Fairgrounds’ electricity bills.
-After maintenance costs, this savings will be re-invested in improvements to the Fairgrounds, thus assuring longevity to that historic, community-friendly operation.
+With the moderate winds at the Fairgrounds, it is expected to generate an amount of electricity to result in a $35,000 per year (40%) savings in the Fairgrounds’ electricity bills.
+After maintenance costs, this savings will be utilized for the outreach programs of the Sustainability Department including the operation of the Energy Education Center.

 Community Benefits

-The residents of the City of Berea will see this wind turbine as a symbol of a progressive, leading, eco-friendly city.
-We expect they will point with pride to this icon of Renewable Energy.
+The residents of the City of Berea will see this wind turbine as a symbol of a progressive, leading edge, eco-friendly city.
+We know that they point with pride to this icon of Renewable Energy.

 Supporters & Funding

-The State of Ohio and DOE have awarded this project $1,275,000 in a competitive grant encouraging the deployment of wind energy installations.
-Another $400,000 in federal DOE funds has been obtained from an EECBG award to the County.
-The County will fund the balance of $476,000.
+The State of Ohio and the Department of Energy awarded this project $1,275,000 million in a competitive grant encouraging the deployment of wind energy installations.
+Another $400,000 in federal Department of Energy funds was obtained from an EECBG award to the County.
+The County funded the balance of $476,000 for the Energy Education Center building.

 Scope

-The proposed project would consist of the erection of a 500 kW generator in a nacelle mounted on a 200’ monopole tower.
-The generator would be wind-driven, by a 3-blade rotor with each blade being 61’ long.
-The overall height to tip of rotating blade would be 261’.
-The proposed location is in Berea, in the center of the horse track, opposite the Gate #2 entrance (Center Drive).
+The proposed project consisted of the erection of a 500 kW generator in a nacelle mounted on a 200’ monopole tower.
+The generator is wind-driven by a 3-blade motor with each blade being 61’ long.
+The overall height to tip of rotating blade is 262’.
+The location is in Berea, in the center of the Fairgrounds horse track, opposite the Gate #2 entrance (Center Drive).

-Because there are no U.S.-manufactured turbines in this size range, the turbine will be obtained from Germany, where it is currently in operation and is scheduled to be decommissioned and replaced by a larger turbine.
-It will be shipped to the USA and re-manufactured in the USA.
-The tower will be shipped to Ohio where a 50% extension will be fabricated.
-The tower extension and the construction will add jobs in Ohio and will prepare workers and shops for the wind industry.
+Because there are no U.S.-manufactured turbines in this size range, the turbine was obtained from Germany, where it was scheduled to be decommissioned and replaced by a larger turbine.
+It was shipped to the USA and re-manufactured in the USA.
+A 65’ extension was added to the tower in order to benefit from higher wind speeds aloft.

 Cost